Healthy Heating - Radiant Heating System

 There is a relationship between emissivity and reflectivity.
 In very general terms what makes a lousy radiator makes a good reflector.

 Shiny and smooth materials like aluminum foil or polished steel have emissivities as low as 0.04 which is why they are good reflectors.
 When it comes to floor coverings, tile, concrete, wood, or carpet have very high emissivities between 0.9 and 0.96.
 What does this mean?
 It means these floor coverings when operating at the same surface temperature will radiant the same amount of heat.
-The confusion lies between people’s lack of understanding in emissivity and thermal resistance.
+The confusion lays between people’s lack of understanding in emissivity and thermal resistance.
 Carpet has a higher resistance (makes a better insulator) which means (all things being equal) it will require higher fluid temperatures in the pipe and or more pipe to get it to the same surface temperature as the tile or concrete.
+Carpets may feel warmer than tile, but not because of the surface temperature - carpet feels warmer because it does not draw heat out of your feet at the same rate as tile.

-When it comes to radiant 99.99% of all floor coverings work equally well as radiators.
+When it comes to radiant heating 99.99% of all floor coverings work equally well as radiators.

 Learn more about emissivity here.